sebinsua/dotcom/posts/algorithmic-bathwater.md

       - In an undirected graph?
 Use **Union-Find**.
 Note that Union-Find is not suitable for directed graphs because it inherently deals with undirected equivalence relations; it merges sets and loses the sense of direction between nodes.

       - In a directed or undirected graph?
 Use **Depth-first Search (DFS)**.
-Unlike Union-Find, DFS is suitable for directed graphs and can also provide information about the shape or structure of components
+Unlike Union-Find, DFS is suitable for directed graphs and can also provide information about the shape or structure of components.

 ### 🧪🤔📝